What is the advantage of the M.BEMA program over other Master's program?

 How much does the G.Dip cost?

-Fees for the G.Dip program are updated by Graduate Studies (click here), but since the fees are charged on a per course basis, the full program costs for all 6 courses in 2025/26 are:
+G.Dip program fees are updated by Graduate Studies every year (click here) and are charged on a per course basis, along with supplementary student fees in the fall term ($306 full-time, $124 part-time) and a Student Health Plan fee is $619.50 (opt-out available).
+The full program costs for all 6 courses in 2026/27 are:

 How much does the M.Sc. in BEMA cost?